Nayak: The Real Hero: Soundtrack

 The soundtrack for the film was composed by A. R. Rahman with lyrics from Anand Bakshi.
 The vocals were performed by Udit Narayan, Kavita Krishnamurthy, Vasundhara Das, Shiraz Uppal, Pravin Mani, Shankar Mahadevan, Alka Yagnik, Sunidhi Chauhan, Hans Raj Hans, Abhijeet Bhattacharya, Sanjeevani, and Hariharan.
 The soundtrack album was released at a special ceremony at the Hotel Regent in Mumbai under the label of T-Series, which bought the rights for ₹60 million.
 The album did not perform well commercially and, according to the film-trade website Box Office India, only 1.4 million units were sold.
+Except for new tracks "Saiyyan" and "Tu Achcha" replacing "Mudhalvane" and "Azhagana Ratchasiye", Rahman retained most of the songs from Mudhalvan.

 Critically, the album was met with a poor reception from reviewers as well.
 Sukanya Verma of Rediff.com concluded that it was "quite a letdown" and "fails miserably", saying that she had expected more from Rahman.
 In an article for The Hindu, Savitha Gautham found the album has the same composition to that from Mudhalvan, but the lyrics are different.
 She noted that the songs have strong South Indian flavours, especially in "Saiyyan".
 Gautham declared "Shakalaka Baby" as the best song of the album, believing that it would be popular among Indian youth.
-Planet Bollywood's Avinash Ramchandani presumed Rahman's composition made the film "comes out to be a winner" and increased the audience's enthusiasm to Kapoor's and Mukerji's chemistry.